shazz/shazzam/README.md

 ### IRQ Loaders support

-As segments and data can be managed independently, using an IRQ Loader is straight forward. `Shazzam` is able to generate the Sparkle configuration script and run the Sparkle image builder.
+As segments and data can be managed independently, using an IRQ Loader is straight forward. `shazzam` is able to generate the Sparkle configuration script and run the Sparkle image builder.

 ### Rasterline racer

 Racing the beam is probably the traditional hobby of most C64 coders.
-So to help a little, `Shazzam` can track the instructions timings to be sure your code will fit in the rasterline (including DMA stealing periods, badlines,...).
+So to help a little, `shazzam` can track the instructions timings to be sure your code will fit in the rasterline (including DMA stealing periods, badlines,...).

 How does it work?
 Check this extract from the `sprites_galore` example: